-To prevent the possibility of electrical shock or damage to personnel or the equipment, the Battery Fuse must be removed and the circuit breaker at the input service panel must be turned off.
+To prevent the possibility of electrical shock or damage to personnel or the equipment, the circuit breaker at the input service panel must be turned off.

 8. Install the conduit.
 You must run the AC input service conductors and AC output conductors through separate conduits.
 Emergency output conductors and non-emergency output conductors must also be run through separate conduits.
 Emergency output circuits shall be installed in dedicated conduit systems and not shared with other electrical circuits as described in NEC 700-9(b).
 Branch circuits for Emergency Power or Lighting are restricted from being part of a multi wire branch circuit as described in NEC 700-19.